icon-project/documentation/score/writing-score.md

 ### Invoking read-only methods

-The SCORE methods can be executed by calling [JSON RPC APIs](https://github.com/icon-project/icon-rpc-server/blob/master/docs/icon-json-rpc-v3.md) to ICON nodes.
+The SCORE methods can be executed by calling [JSON RPC APIs](icon-json-rpc-v3.m) to ICON nodes.
-You need to generate a JSON file which contains information about calling method and its parameters.
+You need to generate a JSON file which contains information about the calling method and its parameters.

-To invoke a read-only method of SCORE, the JSON RPC API method should be `icx_call`.
+`icx_call` JSON-RPC API will be used to invoke a read-only method of SCORE.

 #### Getting total supply